Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](media/2dgn162.png)

-### Task 3: Test the application and perform rolling updates

 The last task automated building and updating only one of the Docker images.
 In this task, we will update the workflow file with a more appropriate workflow for the structure of our repository.
 This task will end with a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.

 1. From the GitHub browser tab, follow the steps given below and click on **Create codespace on main** ***(3)***.